Billie Gannaway Memorial Scholarships (BGMS)

 A Little History

 Rev. William O. Smith, the founder of A Stepping Stone Foundation (ASSF), had thought of providing college scholarships to underprivileged young people for a long time.
 After discussion with the ASSF board and long-time friend and education advocate, Mrs. Billie Gannaway, she donated $30,000 to seed the first scholarship awards in 2001.
 The idea then and now remains, that if our former preschoolers graduate high school, some scholarship money will be available to them all.
 We never know how much, but all they have to do is graduate high school and complete the application process to receive a monetary award.

 Additionally, in the fall of 2018, Rev. Smith passed away and in his memory, a new scholarship was added to our program for outstanding applicants.

 The Billie Gannaway Memorial Scholarship

-Today, the scholarship fund totals more than $400,000 and is held at the Arizona Community Foundation.
+Today, the scholarship fund totals more than $500,000 and is held at the Arizona Community Foundation.
 Each year, scholarship applications are due the third Friday in January.
-This year’s scholarship application deadline has passed.
 In recent years, the awards have ranged from $200-$1,200.
 Awards remain valid for two years only.
 A volunteer committee meets to review all scholarship applications and determine the awards.
 5-6% of the amount of money in the fund is divided up among all the qualified applicants.
 The following links are a brief history of past awards.

 Qualifying for the Scholarship Award